aleshaleksey/fansys23/17-glossary.md

 ___
 ## Terms

+Below the reader will find the common terms used in the game, their definitions and where they occur.

 ___
 #### Ability

 Quite literally an ability or feature beyond the basic set of abilities that all or most characters have.
 It allows characters to do things they otherwise could not, often at the cost of MP or SP dice.
 Every level a character gains 3 level points, which can be spent to gain abilities.

 - ["Abilities and Boons"](06-abilities.md#abilities-and-boons)